 The Return-To-Play (RTP) protocol was designed to limit an athletes’ ability to participate in sports and to promote correct recovery from concussions.
-From the “Consensus statement on Concussion in Sport—The 3rd International Conference on Concussion in Sport held in Zurich, November 2008”, McCrory et al. outlined the six different stages of the RTP protocol as shown above.
-As you can see from Table 1 shown below, the six stages cover immediate post-concussion regarding very little activity to preparation for full play.
-Each stage is not set to a certain time restraint but is dependent on the personal recovery of the athlete since concussion severities can range.
+In the “Consensus statement on Concussion in Sport—The 3rd International Conference on Concussion in Sport held in Zurich, November 2008”, McCrory et al. outlined the six different stages of the RTP protocol as shown below.
+As you can see from Table 1, the six stages cover immediate post-concussion regarding very little activity to preparation for full play.
+Each stage is not set to a certain time restraint but is dependent on the personal recovery of the athlete since concussion severities have a large range.
 Concussions may be diagnosed on the sideline of sporting events, or at a later time if brought in to see a physician.
 Once diagnosed with a concussion, the athlete must not return to play that same day.
-This may not always be the case with adult athletes, who can occasionally return to play the same day of evaluation, which can run the risk for re-injury resulting in an even worse concussion since symptoms sometimes don’t fully appear for up to several hours after initial concussion (McCrory 342).
+This may not always be the case with adult athletes, who can occasionally return to play the same day of evaluation, which can run the risk for re-injury resulting in an even worse concussion since symptoms sometimes don’t fully appear for up to several hours after the initial concussion (McCrory 342).

-Repeated Concussions can have detrimental effects on both the mind and body of an individual years after occurrence of injury.
-According to “The Epidemiology and Impact of Traumatic Brain Injury” written by Jean.
-A Langlois et al. summarizes some of the conditions related to repeated head injuries earlier on in life.
+Repeated Concussions can have detrimental effects on both the mind and body of an individual years after the injury’s occurrence.
+In “The Epidemiology and Impact of Traumatic Brain Injury,” Jean Langlois et al. summarize some of the conditions related to repeated head injuries earlier on in life.
 Some of these conditions include physical impairment, Chronic Traumatic encephalopathy (CTE), trouble with long and short term memory as well as other cognitive disabilities which can effect daily activities such as work due to loss of long-term focus or loss of cognitive processing speed.
 Repeated concussions also lead to a risk of developing other health issues such as depression, Alzheimer’s disease, Parkinson’s Syndrome, epilepsy and the development of binge drinking (376).
 Muhammad Ali, one of the most famous and technical boxers of all time, has a large history of concussions and is now dealing with Parkinson’s syndrome (a less severe form of Parkinson’s disease) as a result to the repeated concussions.
 Dr. Cope, Muhammad Ali’s physician during his active career, believed that the many hits Ali has taken over the years to the head had a direct causation to the state that Ali is in now (Associated).
-Although Ali quoted during his 61 bout career that his face has “remained pretty”, what was not known at the time was the damage occurring inside due to the rupture of small blood vessels in the brain (Associated).
+Although Ali was once quoted as having said that, during his 61-bout career, his face “remained pretty,” what was not known at the time was the damage occurring inside due to the rupture of small blood vessels in the brain (Associated).
 Neurodegenerative diseases such as Parkinson’s and CTE are very common in athletes who have suffered many repeated concussions throughout their career.